-Results: During the two-year study of clubroot survey in North Dakota, only one field out of the fifty counties had canola roots with galls that were infused by clubroot pathogen (Figure 1).
+Results: The results of the clubroot survey in North Dakota indicate only one field out of the hundred fields in North Dakota showed canola roots with galls that were infused by the clubroot pathogen.
+The lone positive sample was from Cavalier County (Figure 1).
 There is a declining trend in the number of clubroot infected canola fields since 2019.
 The decline in clubroot could be attributed to the change in crop production practices by the growers such as implementing longer rotations and the use of clubroot resistant cultivars.